START-Hack/Kanton-St.Gallen-STARTHACK25/README.md

         <li><strong>Relevance and Market Potential (20%)</strong> – How practical and impactful is the solution for real-world users?</li>
         <li><strong>Presentation & Communication (10%)</strong> – How clear and persuasive is the final presentation?</li>
     </ul>

 ## <p align="center"> Point of Contact: </p>
+<p>Simon Schlegel, Project Manager for Innovation at the Economic Promotion Office of the Canton of St. Gallen.</p>

 ## <p align="center"> Prize - the winning team members will each receive: </p>